pingcap/docs-dm/en/error-handling.md

 - `scope`: Error scope.

-    It is used to identify the scope and source of DM objects when an error occurs. `scope` includes four types: `not-set`, `upstream`, `downstream`, and `internal`.
+    It is used to mark the scope and source of DM objects when an error occurs. `scope` includes four types: `not-set`, `upstream`, `downstream`, and `internal`.

-    If the logic of the error directly involves requests between upstream and downstream databases, the scope is set to `upstream` or `downstream`.
-Other error scenarios are currently set to `internal`.
+    If the logic of the error directly involves requests between upstream and downstream databases, the scope is set to `upstream` or `downstream`; otherwise, it is currently set to `internal`.

 - `level`: Error level.